Stetchy/jenkins-jobs/README.md

 # jenkins-jobs
-Repo describing jobs in jenkins
+Repo describing jobs in jenkins as a demo